Jo Boaler: Dispute over Oxnard contract

 In 2022, Boaler was involved in a public online dispute with Jelani Nelson, a computer science professor at the University of California, Berkeley and an opponent of the 2021 mathematics framework.
 Nelson had retweeted a public high school teacher's screenshot from a consulting contract between Boaler and Oxnard School District, from the district's website.
 The retweeted contract page showed $40,000 paid to Boaler for 4 2-hour sessions (plus any preparation).
 Nelson's retweet criticized charging fees of this size to "large minority populations" (it was 97% non-white), given her involvement in a California math framework draft that he said "states improving math learning for black students as central and has 0 black authors".
 Boaler sent Nelson an email accusing him of "spreading misinformation and harassing me online" and stating that "the sharing of private details about me on social media yesterday is now being taken up by police and lawyers".
 Nelson posted a screenshot of Boaler's email and wrote that "Black people disagreeing with you on Twitter is not a crime".
 Boaler told reporters she had not intended her mention of police to be perceived as a threat, and said authorities had instead been contacted about Boaler's home address appearing on a different tweeted page of the Oxnard-website contract, not retweeted by Nelson.
 She also said she had received threats because of the postings.
 She later tweeted that Nelson was "the black male professor" who "very cleverly changed my request to meet into a claim of racism".

 Anonymous complaint

 In March 2024, an anonymous complaint was sent to Stanford University's dean of research alleging Boaler had violated the research policies of the University.
+The complaint accuses Boaler of "disregard for accuracy", documenting 52 cases in which Boaler allegedly misstated or misconstrued external studies.
 As with the earlier complaint from 2006, the University reviewed the complaint and decided the matter did not warrant an investigation, stating "the allegations reflect scholarly disagreement and interpretation".
 Boaler responded to this with an article published by Threo and the American Association of University Professors Journal: Academe, about the attempts to suppress her work and research that focuses on equitable approaches to mathematics instruction.